securitytxt/security-txt/draft-foudil-securitytxt.md

 Security researchers should triage the "security.txt" file including verifying the digital signature and checking any available historical records before using the information contained in the file.
-If "security.txt" file looks suspicious or compromised, it should not be used.
+If the "security.txt" file looks suspicious or compromised, it should not be used.

 When retrieving the file and any resources referenced in the file, researchers should record